Category Added in a WPeMatico Campaign

 Holly Jolly Xmasu

-Welcome to episode 77 of Holly Jolly X’masu!
-In this episode, I’ll be talking about Mieko Hirota’s Christmas music.
+Welcome to episode 119 of Holly Jolly X’masu!
+In this episode, I talk about a selection of Christmas singles from the 1980s.

 As always, any feedback on this episode would be appreciated.
 If have any suggestions, or if you’d like to recommend a song or album for a future episode, drop me a line and let me know.